scientific-python/scientific-python-archive/presentations/proposed/scipy2022/general/proposal.md

 ### Come join us!

 This talk shares our view of the future of the Scientific Python community and is a call to action for others to join us in this journey.
-We are looking for Scientific Python projects with varying skills, backgrounds, and perspectives to build an inclusive, diverse, and friendly ecosystem.
+We are looking for people with varying skills, backgrounds, and perspectives to build an inclusive, diverse, and friendly ecosystem.

 ## Other information